aleksnavratil/afterburner/README.md

 __Q.
 Ok, I believe your theory about Important Skills #1 and #2, but why are rival language systems designed around such glaring ignorance/misunderstandings of human language cognition?__

-A. They're here to take your money/get their KPI's up, not teach you a language.
-How do you think they can afford all those shiny ads in Conde Nast magazines?
+A. They're here to take your money, not teach you a language.
 Their business model doesn't depend on you actually learning anything.

 __Q.
 Ok, this looks great.
-Does it work for my language of interest X, which is written left-to-right/top-to-bottom/with super-exotic glyphs or in a very unusual character set?__
+Will it work if I make a cartridge for my language of interest X, which is written left-to-right/top-to-bottom/with super-exotic glyphs or in a very unusual character set?__

-A. Ummm.
-I am probably not smart enough to reason about your vertically-written language.
+A. I am probably not smart enough to reason about your vertically-written language.
 That said, Afterburner is Unicode all the way down, so in general it might be expected to approximately work.
 However, I make no promises about whether the UI can render your character set in an intelligible vertical order.